Aakarsh1506/Criminal-Network-Analysis/README.md

-# Criminal Network Analysis
+# 🕸️ Criminal Network Analysis

-React/Vite frontend with an API backed by PostgreSQL and Neo4j — available as either an **Express** backend or a **FastAPI** backend (same routes, same databases, pick one).
+React/Vite frontend with an API backed by **PostgreSQL** and **Neo4j** — available as either an **Express** backend or a **FastAPI** backend (same routes, same databases, pick one).
 Officer accounts are cookie/JWT authenticated, and an admin panel is used to provision new officer accounts.

 ![Node](https://img.shields.io/badge/node-%3E%3D22.12-brightgreen)
 ![Frontend](https://img.shields.io/badge/frontend-React%20%2B%20Vite-61DAFB)